I Took A Ladies Handgun Fundamentals Course — Here's Why

 But the camo-clad, conservative stereotypes of gun ownership are changing.
 More and more, women are becoming first-time gun owners, boosting sales of guns and gun accessories and expanding the market for femme-friendly products like concealed carry purses and bra holsters.

-With its lowest level “bronze” membership, Carry Guard offers $250,000 of civil protection with $50,000 in criminal defense.
-At $49.95 per month, the “gold plus” membership offers $1,500,000 worth of civil protection with $250,000 in criminal defense.
-In each of their plans, up to 20 percent of criminal defense costs are available immediately, but full criminal defense protection only becomes available if the member is acquitted or if their case is dismissed.
+With its lowest level “bronze” membership, Carry Guard offers $250,000 (£187,500) of civil protection with $50,000 (£37,500) in criminal defence.
+At $49.95 (£37.50) per month, the “gold plus” membership offers $1,500,000 (£1,125,000) worth of civil protection with $250,000 (£187,500) in criminal defence.
+In each of their plans, up to 20 percent of criminal defence costs are available immediately, but full criminal defence protection only becomes available if the member is acquitted or if their case is dismissed.
 But Carry Guard intends to help its members put all those concerns aside so they can pull the trigger.
-It’s all in the name of self-defense, and a prime audience for that message is – you guessed it – women.
+It’s all in the name of self-defence, and a prime audience for that message is – you guessed it – women.

 Sethi’s family owns Punita Group, a leather goods manufacturer based in Virginia which owns Cameleon; his mother also designs accessories for the line.
 In addition to being sold at the expo, Cameleon bags will also appear later that day in a concealed carry fashion show, where Sethi’s girlfriend Leena will model the most popular wares.